m4kvn/spigot-miner-legacy/README.md

 [![](http://img.youtube.com/vi/TZzIPO7CANE/0.jpg)](http://www.youtube.com/watch?v=TZzIPO7CANE)

-## 機能
+## Features

-- 採掘した鉱石に隣接する同じ種類の鉱石を全て採掘する
+- Mine all the same kind of ore adjacent to the mined ore
-- 採掘時の経験値とアイテムは全てプレイヤーの足元にドロップする
+- Drop experience values ​​and items at the time of mining at the feet of players
-- 鉱石の採掘中に道具が壊れた場合は採掘をやめる
+- Stop mining if the tool breaks during ore mining
-- 全ての鉱石はそれぞれプレイヤーが採掘した判定になる
+- Every ore is a judgment that each player mined
-- シルクタッチ、耐久、幸運などのエンチャントに対応する
+- It corresponds to enchantment such as silk touch, durability, Fortune
-- 設定で適応する道具を追加できる
+- You can add tools to apply in settings
-- 設定で適応する鉱石を追加できる
+- You can add ores to apply in setting
-- 設定で一度に採掘する鉱石の数を制限できる
+- You can limit the number of ores mined at once by setting

 ## Download